parca-dev/parca-agent/CONTRIBUTING.md

 The generated profiles can be seen at http://localhost:7071 .

-**Note**: Currently, parca-agent has systemd discovery support for Cgroup v1 only.
+**Note**: Currently, parca-agent has cgroup discovery support for Cgroup v1 only.

 ## Working with parca server